ros101/ros101/README.md

 This is the repository associated with my MSc studies at the <b>University of Essex</b>

-- 🔭 attending "Launching into Computer Science August 2021"
+- 🔭 attending "Object-oriented Information Systems November 2021"
 - 🌱 playing a bit with Python
 - ⚡ getting new ideas from the most recent advancements in Computer Science
 - 📫 Send me a message if you want to get in touch